 Our CEO Craig Morrison:

-“Another good reason for travellers to be wary when opting for these sorts of accommodations, is that they wouldn’t be able to claim for any stolen baggage or personal items under their travel insurance policy.
+“Another good reason for travellers to be wary when opting for these sorts of accommodations, is that they wouldn’t always be covered for stolen baggage or personal items under their travel insurance policy, depending on the circumstances.

-“In the travel insurance business we insure against unexpected events and, unfortunately, having your property stolen when sleeping in a strangers’ house wouldn’t qualify as unexpected.
-Even if the traveller is given a key and is able to lock their belongings away in a secure place, there’s no guarantee the owner or their family and friends wouldn’t have other keys.”
+“In the travel insurance business we insure against unexpected events and, unfortunately, having your property stolen when sleeping in a strangers’ house wouldn’t qualify as unexpected.”

 You can read more about staying with strangers safely HERE.